Vladimir Guerrero Jr.: Minor leagues

 Guerrero opened the 2017 minor league season with the Class-A Lansing Lugnuts.
 On April 7, against the Great Lakes Loons, he hit his first home run of the season.
 He was named a Midwest League All-Star on June 7, and on June 29, he was named to the World team roster for the 2017 All-Star Futures Game.
 On July 6, the Blue Jays announced Guerrero would be promoted to the Advanced-A Dunedin Blue Jays following the Futures Game.
 Against the Clearwater Threshers on August 31, Guerrero hit a home run to give the Blue Jays a 5–3 win, clinching Dunedin's Florida State League playoff spot.
-Guerrero finished the 2017 season with a .323 batting average, 13 home runs, and 76 RBI in 119 games.
-He also walked more than he struck out, with 76 and 62 respectively, and posted a .910 on-base plus slugging percentage (OPS).
+Guerrero finished the 2017 season with a .323 batting average, 13 home runs, and 76 RBIs in 119 games.
+He also walked more than he struck out, with 76 and 62, respectively, and posted a .910 on-base plus slugging percentage (OPS).
 On September 6, Guerrero was named ESPN's Prospect of the Year.
 During the offseason, he played in 26 games for the Leones del Escogido of the Dominican Winter League.